 |December||27°C / 81°F||High||Medium||🙁|

-Bali has a great variety of awesome places to stay, and it’s small enough that most spots on the island can be reached in a couple of hours from wherever you’re staying.
-Many of the attractions are located around the town of Ubud, but the Southern beach villages are very popular too.
+There are many awesome places to stay in Bali, and it’s small enough that most spots on the island can be reached in a couple of hours from wherever you’re staying.
+Many of Bali’s tourist attractions and activities are located around the town of Ubud, but the Southern beach villages are very popular too.

 Canggu is a small beach village on the Southwest shores of the island.
 It’s an up and coming tourist destination but is still relatively underdeveloped and quieter than the more popular tourist spots.
-Canggu has a really relaxed vibe and is a hotspot for interesting young travelers and digital nomads alike!
+There is lots to do in Canggu and is a hotspot for interesting young travelers and digital nomads alike.
+That being said, the town still has a really relaxed vibe.

-If you’re looking for somewhere with a roaring nightlife, you could stay in Kuta or Legian, and if you want to stay somewhere upmarket and classy, try Seminyak.
+If you’re looking for somewhere with a roaring nightlife, you could stay in a party hostel in Kuta or Legian, and if you want to stay somewhere upmarket and classy, try Seminyak.
 All of these places are beach villages situated close to Canggu on the Southwest Beaches.

 Best Luxury Hotel in Bali – Bisma Eight

 The roads in Bali aren’t great – they’re chaotic and badly maintained.
-However, despite the road quality, there are many options for getting around, all of which are really affordable too!
+However, despite the road quality, there are many options for getting around, all of which are really affordable.

 You can choose to take control of your own transport by renting a car or moped, which will give you great freedom in your explorations.
-However, if you go down this route, just be sure you’re that a confident driver and comfortable on the hectic roads.
+This is particular useful if you intend on traveling between the different areas of Bali regularly.
+However, if you go down this route, just be sure you’re that a confident driver and comfortable on the hectic roads and that you take rental insurance!

 If you’d prefer having someone with a bit more local experience navigate the chaos for you, you can always hop in a taxi, or jump on a bus.
-You can generally catch an Uber on the Island for cheaper than a taxi, but it is frowned upon by the local taxi drivers.
+You can generally catch an Uber (or local equivalent: Go-jek or Grab) on the Island for cheaper than a taxi, but it is frowned upon by the local taxi drivers.

 There’s also an option to make use of private car charter services, such as Klook, where you’ll have the best of both worlds; full freedom and a local driver!